readthedocs/readthedocs.org/docs/user/custom-domains.rst

 To use a custom domain, two actions are needed from you:

 #.
-Enter the domain in your Read the Docs project's :guilabel:`Admin
+Enter the domain in your Read the Docs project's :guilabel:`Admin`
 #.
 Update your DNS provider with a new DNS entry.
 The name and value of the DNS entry is found in Read the Docs' :guilabel:`Admin`.

 Once the new DNS record has propagated,
 Read the Docs automatically issues an SSL certificate through Cloudflare and starts serving your documentation.

 .. image:: img/mermaid-custom-domains.svg
-   :align: center
    :alt: Diagram of the process of adding a custom domain on Read the Docs

 ..